OsherElhadad/WhatsAppRating/README.md

 # Getting Started

-* Make sure you have node.js installed on your computer.
-* Clone this repository.
+Clone this repository.
+Open the project with IDE like- visual studio 2022.
+To run this app on your computer please make sure MariaDB is installed.
+If not, please download it from here: https://mariadb.org/

+To work with MariaDB using an Entity Framework, we will use the Pomelo Entity Framework.
+It is available as a NuGet package here: https://www.nuget.org/packages/Pomelo.EntityFrameworkCore.MySql You can simply open the package manager (PM) console (In Visual Studio 2022 -> View -> Other Windows -> Package Manager Console).

-* Go to cloned folder on the CLI and enter the following commands:
+And enter the following command:
-- $ npm install
-- $ npm install react-bootstrap
-- $ npm install react-router-dom
-- $ npm install jquery
-- $ npm install @microsoft/signalr
-- $ Only if there is a recommendation, do: npm audit fix --force
-- Make sure to start the Web Api side.
-You can follow the instructions on here: https://github.com/OsherElhadad/WhatsAppApiServer
-- Make sure to start the Ratings side.
-You can follow the instructions on here: https://github.com/OsherElhadad/WhatsAppRating
+"Install-Package Pomelo.EntityFrameworkCore.MySql -Version 6.0.1"
+(*without the quotation marks*)

+Then, install the Microsoft Entity Framework Tools package by entering the following command:
+"Install-Package Microsoft.EntityFrameworkcore.Tools -version 6.0.1"

+Finally create the database:
+  1) Change to your mariaDB password at RatingsContext.cs in connectionString- "...password={your password}..."
+  2) Then apply the migration using: "update-database"

+Note: We are working with .NET version 6.0.1.
+	  Please make sure it is installed.

 Now you are ready to start!
-In oreder to open the website, go to the cloned folder on the CLI and enter the command :
+In oreder to run the mvc ratings project, open the project with IDE (like visual studio 2022) and press on run.
-$ npm start
 <br>
-All you need to do now is to wait for the website to open on you browser.
+All you need to do now is to wait for the web to open on you browser.

 ## Log-In Page